 WASHINGTON — U.N.
-Secretary-General António Guterres called for a global ceasefire on Monday to spare humanity from the COVID-19 pandemic, imploring warring parties to disarm and fight the virus as a “common enemy.”
+Secretary-General António Guterres called for a global ceasefire on Monday to help vanquish the COVID-19 pandemic, imploring warring parties to disarm and fight the virus as a “common enemy.”

 The urgency of the U.N. chief’s appeal was underscored by the surging numbers in confirmed coronavirus cases worldwide, which rose to more than 378,000 accompanied by over 16,o00 deaths, according to two separate Johns Hopkins University and Google data trackers.

 “The virus does not care about nationality or ethnicity, faction or faith.
 It attacks all, relentlessly.
 Meanwhile, armed conflict rages on around the world,” Guterres said in a statement.

 “That is why today, I am calling for an immediate global ceasefire in all corners of the world,” he said.
 “It is time to put armed conflict on lockdown and focus together on the true fight of our lives.”